fast-programmer/outboxer/README.md

 Outboxer is an ActiveRecord implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html), for MySQL and PostgreSQL databases.

-## Benefits

-* free for commercial use
-* examples publish to redis using a sidekiq job but all queue libraries supported
-* includes multithreaded publisher with low memory footprint
-* includes web ui for monitoring and administration
-* includes high backend test coverage

 ## Installation

 ### 1. add gem to gemfile